-The Los Suenos Resort & Marina is the crown jewel when it comes to sport fishing in Costa Rica.
-Nestled in Herradura Bay along Costa Rica’s Central Pacific Coast, it is located just one hour from the SJO International Airport.
-This 1,100 acre property features an 18-hole golf course, a 600-acre nature reserve, a beautiful beach club, a marina village with boutique shops, a spa, and grocery & liquor stores, six restaurants and bars, and finally over 500 private residences and luxury condos.
-These privately owned 1, 2, and 3 bedroom condos and the luxury private homes make Los Suenos the ideal location for your next fishing vacation to Costa Rica.
+First on our list of Costa Rica’s Best Fishing Destinations has to be the famous Los Sueños Resort & Marina.
+Los Sueños opened in 2001 and is the crown jewel when it comes to sport fishing in Costa Rica.
+Nestled in Herradura Bay along Costa Rica’s Central Pacific Coast, it is located just over one hour from the SJO International Airport.
+This 1,100 acre property features an 18-hole golf course, a 600-acre nature reserve, a beautiful beach club, a marina village with boutique shops, a spa, and grocery & liquor stores, six restaurants, and finally over 500 private residences and luxury condos.
+These privately owned 1, 2, and 3 bedroom condos and the luxury vacation villas make Los Sueños the ideal location for your next fishing vacation to Costa Rica.

-The calling card of the Los Suenos Resort however is their 201-slip marina which is home to some of the finest fishing boats in Central America.
-The fleet ranges from 26′ center consoles to 60′ luxury yachts, many of which are award winning boats and feature tournament hardened crews.
-The sport fishing out of Los Suenos is some of the best in the world as offshore charters commonly reach double digit sailfish releases in addition to endless catches of dorado, wahoo, and yellow-fin tuna.
-Marlin are caught all year round with Nov-Jan and May-July being the top months.
-For the hardcore anglers chasing marlin, overnight trips to offshore sea mounts are becoming more and more popular in recent years with the marlin bite being the stuff of legends.
-If offshore fishing no longer interests you there is no need to worry, many captains at Los Suenos specialize in bottom fishing for grouper, snapper, and amberjack at the various offshore reefs.
-If you only have a half day to get out on the water you can chase mackerel, snapper, jacks, sea bass, and if you are lucky – roosterfish.
+The calling card of the Los Sueños Resort is their 201-slip marina which is home to some of the finest fishing boats and captains in Central America.
+The fleet ranges from 26′ center consoles to 60′ luxury yachts, many of which are tournament winning boats and feature tenured and tested crews.
+The sport fishing out of Los Sueños is some of the best in the world as offshore charters commonly reach double digit sailfish releases in addition to endless catches of dorado and yellow-fin tuna.
+Blue, black, and striped marlin are caught all year round with Nov-Feb and May-July being the top months.
+For the hardcore anglers targeting marlin, overnight trips to the FADS, or offshore sea mounts, are becoming more and more popular in recent years due to fishing reports of boats returning with 20-30 marlin bites just a couple days of fishing.
+If offshore fishing doesn’t interest you or if you simply want to switch it up, a few highly skilled captains at Los Suenos specialize in inshore fishing for mackerel, snapper, jacks, sea bass, and roosterfish or you can also go bottom fishing for grouper, snapper, and amberjack at the various offshore reefs.

 If you need more convincing of how amazing the fishing at Los Suenos is then just use their Los Suenos Triple Crown Tournament as a guide.
 This annual three leg, three day tournament is hosted every January, February and March and features 40-45 of the best boats in the region.
 In the 2014 edition of the tournament the January leg saw an astonishing 2,171 billfish released in three days while the February leg followed with another 1,060 and March closed with 1,847 billfish released.